simon-johansson/kommunkoder/README.md

 > Collection of all municipalities in Sweden with corresponding county and municipality codes (kommunkoder)

 Data is provided by [SCB](http://www.scb.se/en_/Finding-statistics/Regional-statistics/Regional-divisions/Counties-and-municipalities/Counties-and-municipalities-in-numerical-order/) (Statistiska Centralbyrån).
-Latest update to data used in lib was done **2015-03-09**.
+Lib is up-to-date as of 2015-07-03, no changes to either counties or municipalities will be made until 2016-01-01.

 ## Install